mrsalmon1976/safish.com/_posts/2009/2009-10-06-watin-with-cruisecontrol-running-as-a-service.markdown

 published: true
 ---

-We've started using [downloaded WatIn](http://watin.sourceforge.net/) for our automated tests: nice and easy to use and integrates easily, but I did hit one stumbling block: CruiseControl.NET.
+We've started using [WatIn](http://watin.sourceforge.net/) for our automated tests: nice and easy to use and integrates easily, but I did hit one stumbling block: CruiseControl.NET.
 When running tests locally, there were no issues - check the code in and bang, the tests fail.
 It was immediately apparent that it was a security thing - the CruiseControl.NET service runs by default with the SYSTEM